simonbesnard1/gedidb/doc/user/database.rst

 To get started, follow the detailed steps provided in the following sections:

- - **Setting up PostgreSQL and PostGIS**: Includes installation instructions, creating the GEDI database, and enabling PostGIS for geospatial capabilities.
  - **External resources**: Provides external foundational knowledge on PostgreSQL and PostGIS.

 .. toctree::
    :caption: Step-by-step guide
    :maxdepth: 1

-   database.setup
    database.external

 .. note::

-   Familiarity with PostgreSQL and SQL basics is recommended.
+   Familiarity with [tile]DB is recommended.
 If you are new to database management, see the external resources section for additional learning materials.

 ---